ZionK1/RSA-Cryptography/README.md

-# Public Key Cryptography
+# RSA Public Key Cryptography

-This C program contains code for a key generator, producing RSA public and private key pairs, an encryptor, encrypting files using a public key, and a decryptor, decrypting encrypted files using the corresponding private key.
+This C program contains code for a key generator, producing public and private key pairs, an encryptor, encrypting files using a public key, and a decryptor, decrypting encrypted files using the corresponding private key.
+The computations behind these processes are based on the RSA crypto-system.

 ## Formatting